Kati Patang: Music

 The music was composed by Rahul Dev Burman and the lyrics were penned by Anand Bakshi.
-The songs sung by Kishore Kumar for Rajesh Khanna were the reason of film success, while Mukesh got to sing a number for the latter – a rare combination.
+The songs sung by Kishore Kumar for Rajesh Khanna were the reason for the film's success, while Mukesh got to sing a number for the latter – a rare combination.
 Asha Bhosle performed "Mera Naam Hai Shabnam" in the talk-sung style of Rex Harrison in My Fair Lady (1964) (and thus often incorrectly dubbed "the first Hindi rap number").

 Soundtrack

 Box office

 The film was successful at the box office, becoming the sixth highest-grossing Bollywood film of 1971.

 According to The Hindu, "On screen, Rajesh Khanna never appeared to be lip-syncing.
 So convincing were his expressions.
 His presence, backed by the music, remained the main source of strength for a movie's success".